 FAQ

 My doctor wrote a prescription, why won’t my insurance pay for it?
-A doctor could write a prescription for anything, including for products without a medical use, or even if you don’t have medical need.
-Ultimately, the insurance decides which item categories are included in their plans, but in most cases they are limited to Federally-approved medical products that are made for a generally-acceptable medical need that is supported in your chart record.
+Insurance plans have different coverage parameters.
+The insurance decides which item categories are included in their plans, but in most cases they are limited to Federally-approved medical products that are made for a generally-acceptable medical need that is supported in your chart record.
+Without this documentation, you are welcome to pay out of pocket.

 Why do I need a prescription if the item is not covered by my insurance?
-While a prescription is always required to send a claim to an insurance, United States Federal Law further limits many medical items to sale only via a prescription, regardless of coverage policies.
+While a prescription is always required for insurance coverage, United States Federal Law further limits many medical items to sale only via a prescription, regardless of coverage policies.

 I can purchase this same item online, why do I need a prescription here?
-We are a physical pharmacy location (“bricks and mortar”), regulated by the Washington State Department of Health (WSDOH) and must follow their rules.
+We are Pharmacy, regulated by the Washington State Department of Health (WSDOH).
 Other pharmacies outside the state or other non-pharmacy businesses may not be subject to WSDOH oversight.

 How do I dispose of medications?
 Due to our small retail space, we don’t have accommodation for secure, anonymous take-back drop-boxes; however, there are several available at chain pharmacies.
 Please refer to the FDA website for proper disposal of medications: “Where and How to Dispose of Unused Medicines”